 Before becoming a fully-fledged mentor, we offer a full training programme designed to ensure that you feel confident and ready before being matched.
 You will also have the support of a trained coordinator who will be able to offer advice and guidance whenever needed and regular group sessions with other mentors to learn from their experiences and discuss different challenges.
 Optional ongoing training is also provided in specialist areas throughout the year.

 - As a volunteer mentor, you have an opportunity to encourage positive change in the life of a young person and to witness first-hand the impact that you can have.

 - You have a chance to experience new opportunities, meet other mentors and learn from their stories and skills.

 - If you’re looking to gain practical experience in the social care and youth justice field, mentoring is a great way to develop your personal and professional skill set.

 Our recruitment process includes an application form, interview, reference checks and Garda vetting.
-Interviews will take place in November and, if successful, full training will commence in January.
+Interviews will take place at the beginning of February and, if successful, full training will commence on the 20th February.

 For more information contact Maxine Kelly, National Volunteer Development Officer at firstname.lastname@example.org or call on 087 201 6801 / 01 214 4352.
 You can also apply online using the link below.

 Closing Date for applications is Thursday 31st January 2019.